gahramanova/gahramanova/README.md

 ## Contact

-If you want to work with a Frontend Developer, reach out 🙂
+If you want to work with a detail-oriented and respoonsible Frontend Developer, reach out 🙂